 Both PayPal and Stripe offer special microtransaction rates to select merchants with low average ticket values.
 These per-transaction rates consist of a higher percentage fee but a lower fixed fee, which means less money is taken out of transactions under $10.

-However, with both PayPal and Stripe, not all merchants will qualify for microtransaction rates (Stripe barely mentions them at all), so I hesitate to emphasize them as you may well be disappointed if you attempt to qualify.
+However, with both PayPal and Stripe, not all merchants will qualify for microtransaction rates (Stripe barely mentions them at all).
 Merchants with small average tickets should certainly ask Stripe/PayPal about the possibility, though.

 Interchange-Plus Pricing